 Though selling your poop might not be as glamorous as other side hustles, you’re also helping save the lives of others.

 C. diff can cause extreme diarrhea and cramping, which neither are fun even when they’re mild cases.
 Other symptoms include nausea, fever, dehydration, and rapid heart rate.

-Instead of looking at this side hustle as just a way to make extra cash, look at it as a way to give back to complete strangers all over the country who are fighting to regain their health back.
+Instead of looking at this side hustle as just a way to make extra cash, look at it as a way to give back to strangers all over the country who are fighting to regain their health again.